vaido-world/levelup-discord-bot/README.md

 Therefore requires a database.
 https://stackoverflow.com/questions/48630490/best-way-to-save-data-using-node-js-with-heroku

+Example, on using mlab database with Heroku: https://www.sitepoint.com/building-facebook-chat-bot-node-heroku/

 A Discord bot that can manage roles: https://github.com/bpbuch/discord-role-bot
 A Discord bot that could count messages of a Discord Server memebers and save them in a Database.